abhishekpathak4860/task-tracker/README.md

 ⚫ **Public API (Weather API)**: Data integration
   ## Login Authentication (Mock)
 <img src="https://github.com/user-attachments/assets/f31dfdd4-67e7-4976-9f3e-5ee4b07b7fe9" width="100%" >
 This screen represents the login page for the To-Do application.
 We implemented Redux for state management, ensuring secure authentication.
 The authentication process is mocked, meaning it simulates login without a backend.
 The UI is designed with React and CSS, featuring a simple and clean layout.
+## Main Task Management Screen